 Google Ads Cost Per Click (CPC), by industry

 The picture of the mobile advertising landscape would be incomplete if we don’t take a closer look at the Amazon Ads platform we mentioned at the beginning.
-Let’s see what CPC rates for this platform has been over time, by industry and by location.
+Let’s see what CPC rates for this platform have been over time, by industry, and by location.

 Average Amazon Ads CPC Rates

 First up is the graph that covers how this rate has been fluctuating over time.
 In 2018 brands paid $0.56 for a click, a year later in 2019 the price went up to $0.81 per click.
 Again, 2020 was an exceptional year for the Amazon Ads too, an average Cost Per Click didn’t increase but dropped to $0.79.
 This year, just like for other mobile advertising platforms, an average CPC rate went shot up to $1.2 per click.